-800.000 shares
+800,000 shares indirectly held

 Martin Pretty

 Graduate Diploma of Applied

 Finance, BA, CFA, GAICD

+Non-Executive Director

 Appointed on 27 June 2014.

-Martin brings to the Board over 19 years' experience in the finance sector.
+Martin brings to the Board over 20 years' experience in the finance sector.
 The majority of this experience was gained within ASX-listed financial services businesses including Hub24 Limited, Bell Financial Group Limited and IWL Limited.
 Martin has also previously worked as a finance journalist with the Australian Financial Review.